-It’s a treasured home remedy: drink Gatorade when you feel a migraine coming on, and it’ll go away.
+It’s a treasured home remedy for migraines: drink Gatorade when you feel a migraine coming on, and it’ll go away.
 However, is it really true?
 Can Gatorade truly cure a migraine?

 Mechanisms for the Gatorade Cure